grpc/grpc.io/content/en/blog/performance-benchmarks-gke.md

 ### Dashboard

-Test results from continuous integration are saved to [BigQuery].
+Test results from continuous integration are saved to [BigQuery][bigquery].
 The data stored in BigQuery is then replicated to a Postgres database for visualization on a dashboard.

-The code for the dashboard, as well as the configuration of the main continuous integration dashboard, are stored in the [Test Infra] repository.
+The code for the dashboard, as well as the configuration of the main continuous integration dashboard, are stored in the [Test Infra][testinfra] repository.
 This brings the following benefits:

 1. The main dashboard is maintained by updating the stored configuration, instead of updating it directly in the UI.